sandeep-sandhu/NewsLookout/README.md

 For example:
 >     newslookout -c myconfigfile.conf -d 2020-01-01

-In addition to this, 2 scripts are provided for UNIX-like and Windows OS.
+In addition to this, a shell script has been provided for UNIX-like OS and a batch command script for Windows OS.
 For convenience, you may run these shell scripts to start the application, it automatically generates the current date and supplies it as an argument to the python application.
 Its best advised to run the scripts or command line by scheduling it via the UNIX cron scheduler or the Microsoft Windows Task Scheduler for automated scheduling for small setups.
 In large enterprise environments, batch job coordination software such as Ctrl-M, IBM Tivoli, or any job scheduling framework may be configured to run it for reliable and automated execution.